-As described in the accounting policies, the directors have a reasonable expectation that the company has adequate resources to continue in operational existence for the foreseeable future.
+As described in the accounting policies, the directors have a reasonable expectation that the company has adequate resources to continue in operational existence for the foreseeable future and have specifically assessed the impact of COVID-19 on the company.
 Accordingly, they continue to adopt the going concern basis in preparing the financial statements.